thlorenz/hookup/README.md

 ## Running a Project

-npm scripts to run projects have been provided in order to ensure you are running them with Node.js v8 or higher.
+npm scripts to run projects have been provided in order to ensure you are running them with **Node.js version 8 or higher**.
 This is necessary to ensure the _async-hooks_ feature is available.

 To run a project use the `test` script, i.e. for the first project do: